 Seal Walks: Dates vary

 Harbor and gray seals are frequent visitors to Cape Cod Waters and can often be seen resting on local beaches at areas called ‘haul-outs’.
 The Center, in partnership with the Cape Cod National Seashore, offers naturalist-led walks to haul-out sites at various locations on the outer Cape.
 Free.
-No reservations necessary.
+Reservations necessary.
 Times and locations can be found on the Events page.

 Tidal Flats Exploration: Dates vary

 Every twelve hours, the waters of Provincetown Harbor retreat to reveal an exciting world of hidden creatures.
 Despite their barren appearance, tidal flats are highly productive systems that support large numbers of animals.
 Join CCS naturalists on the beach and discover the secrets of the tidal flats.
 Meet at the West End Breakwater, adjacent to the Provincetown Inn. $3 for non-members, members free.
 All ages welcome.
 No reservations required.
 Visit the Events page for a full schedule.